 Claire Weekes’ Strategy for Overcoming Anxiety

 - “Float Through” Your Anxiety “Floating” was described by Weekes as “masterly inactivity,” wherein you simply needed to concentrate on “being.”
 It was accomplished by ceasing self-analysis and the struggle against panicked feelings.
 She effectively described in her books the sensation that many anxious people have of being about to “fall apart,” which results in the tension brought on by the attempt to “hold themselves together.”
-This tension was the nervous illness, and relaxing it was, according to Weekes theory, the cure.
+This tension was the nervous illness and relaxing it was, according to Weekes theory, the cure.

 - “Let Time Pass” Remaining active and not allowing anxiety symptoms to run one’s life was central to Weekes’ philosophy.
-She believed that through repetition of normal tasks despite anxiety, the brain would learn to stop panicking and the symptoms would lift away slowly, in what seemed to her like “layers,” until finally they would vanish entirely.
+She believed that through repetition of normal tasks despite anxiety, the brain would learn to stop panicking and the symptoms would lift away slowly, in what seemed to her like “layers,” until finally, they would vanish entirely.
 This belief is one that modern science supports, and the modern treatment of fear exposure works according to a similar principle.
 She also encouraged people to remember that if progress seemed to be going slowly, not to give up because they might be about to reach the “final layer” and no longer experience unnecessary anxiety.

 Understanding the Claire Weekes' System

 To those that have researched anxiety before, the Weekes' principles may sound familiar.
-That's because they are very similar to cognitive behavioral therapy, and some of the ideas – such as the idea of trying to distract yourself from you’re anxious thoughts and still go about your life – are also popular in mainstream anxiety treatments.
+That's because they are very similar to cognitive behavioral therapy, and some of the ideas – such as the idea of trying to distract yourself from your anxious thoughts and still go about your life – are also popular in mainstream anxiety treatments.

 Whether or not the theories set forth by Dr. Weekes' are accurate or not is up to others to decide.
 But there is no denying that the system is intriguing for those that have anxiety and are looking for a way out of it.